 The student team (the Goal Diggers) of Peter Zhengyang Pan, Sam Stumborg, Rubing Bai, Dafne Delgado, and Mikayla Preete decided to create Contractor City, a mobile game aimed at behavioral change.
 FortisBC’s Ian Turnbull, Damage Prevention & Emergency Services Manager, and I helped the team narrow down the target audience and define the problem.
-When it became clear the same people striking pipes where both young and mobile users, the team proposed a game.
+When it became clear the same people striking pipes were both young and mobile users, the team proposed a game.

 Rather than a traditional “win/lose” video game, Contractor City is an idle game that plays itself while you’re away.
 Like a stock portfolio that constantly accrues interest, idle games push the envelope of what it means to be a video game because so little player interaction is needed.
 Pocket-sized and easy to play, Contractor City aims to teach the player how important it is to know what’s below by rewarding safe ground disturbance practices and punishing dangerous deeds.

 As a way of rewarding contractors, there is an option that allows players to turn their real-life BC1Call reference numbers (a number you receive when you call their service) into in-game currency.
 In sum: real-life safety is rewarded with in-game success.
 All-in-all, the game aims to make lasting behavioral change by encouraging repeat use, safe practices, and BC1Call membership.
 The prototype of the game was presented at the 7th Annual Canadian Common Ground Alliance Damage Prevention Symposium, held in Niagara Falls last October.